WikipediaLibrary/wikipedialibrary_container_image_ops/README.md

 # wikipedialibrary_container_image_ops

-A holding pen for our container registry automation
+A holding pen for our container registry automation.